ohadbenita/docker-config/README.md

 ### Media

+All media-related services used to manage my media library.

 1. [SickChill](https://github.com/SickChill/SickChill) - Used to automatically download torrents and their metadata.
 2. [Transmission](https://transmissionbt.com/) - A simple bittorrent client.